 Multithreaded Scatter-Gather Execution Model for Analytical Queries

-Today we'll be discussing an approach used in some analytical databases to speed up the execution of queries at the cost of additional HW resources, namely CPU cores and memory.
+Today we'll discuss an approach used in some analytical databases to speed up the execution of queries at the cost of additional HW resources, namely CPU cores and memory.
 The query execution model is usually referred to as "scatter-gather", yet it's hard to find an article with a good amount of detail for this model (at least, I failed to do that), so I decided to write a brief post on the topic.

 To be slightly more concrete, here is a simple example of a query that can benefit from scatter-gather execution: